Dhanush086/python-hackerrank-solutions/README.md

 # 🧠 Python Practice for Data Science

-This repo contains Python practice problems organized by topic — focusing on skills essential for Data Science.
+This repository contains Python practice problems organized by topic — focusing on skills essential for Data Science.

-This repository contains my Python solutions to selected HackerRank problems, focused on building a strong foundation for Data Science
+It includes my Python solutions to selected **HackerRank** problems, designed to build a strong foundation in clean coding, logic, and programming fundamentals.

 ---

 ## 📂 Folder Structure